How do I calculate COGS in my Amazon FBA business?

 Calculate COGS for your Amazon FBA Business- Indirect Method

-The indirect method to calculate COGS for your Amazon FBA buisness is to use the formula.
+The indirect method to calculate COGS for your Amazon FBA business is to use the formula.
 The formula is

-COGS, as it is evident by its name, is nothing but the cost of goods that your Amazon FBA business sold.
-When you deduct these costs from the number of sales made, you would get the amount of gross profit of your business.
+As evident by its name, COGS is the cost of goods your Amazon FBA business sells.
+You will get your business’s gross profit when you deduct these costs from the sales made.
 Calculating COGS is as simple as it sounds.

-At the beginning of the month or year ( or any time for which you want to calculate gross profit) you had some inventory/goods.
-During the year or month, you purchased some more items for selling.
+At the beginning of the month or year ( or any time you want to calculate gross profit), you had some inventory/goods.
+During the year or month, you purchased some more items for sale.
 Add it to your opening or beginning value of inventory.
-You get the total value of inventory available for sale.
+You get the total value of merchandise available for purchase.

-Now at the end of the year, you go see some items are still there in your warehouse that haven’t been sold by your Amazon FBA business.
+At the end of the year, you see some items in your warehouse that your Amazon FBA business hasn’t sold.
 This is your closing/ending inventory.
-Subtract the value of closing inventory from the total value of inventory available for sale.
+Subtract the closing stock value from the entire list available for sale.
 The answer is COGS.

 You will get gross profit by the formula: Sales value-COGS = Gross Profit

 This is the simplest way to calculate COGS.
-In case you have multiple products, you have the option to calculate gross profit for each product separately.
-But for simplicity, use the formula of COGS by adding costs of all products/goods.
+If you have multiple products, you can calculate the gross profit for each product separately.
+But for simplicity, use the formula of COGS by adding the costs of all products/goods.

 The easiest way to do it is by using Excel.
 You can also calculate COGS through your accounting software if you are using any.
 Here is an example that worked out for you.
 This would further clarify the COGS concept.

-If the price is not optimum, the competitors may steal away some of your clients.
-In some cases, you might be making a good number of sales but still will not be getting the desired profits.
-The reason isreason, you have not calculated the cost of your SKU correctly.
+The competitors may steal some of your clients if the price is not optimum.
+Sometimes, you might make many sales but still will not get the desired profits.
+The reason you have not calculated the cost of your SKU correctly.

 But still, you do not need to worry.
-We will share with you the technique to calculate the costs as accurately as an accountant.
+We will share the technique to calculate the costs as accurately as an accountant.

 Product Costs: Variable Costing method

 The tip to know-how is simple.
-You must add all costs that have direct with your activity of purchasing.
-The more you, purchase the more it will occur. because you purchased that product.
-In other words, if you do not purchase that particular product, you will not encounter the costs associated with it.
-All those different costs that you incur due to purchase of the product become part of product cost.
-Such cost that arises due to the product is known as the product or service cost.
-Generally, these costs would include:
+You must add all costs that have directly with your activity of purchasing.
+The more you purchase, the more it will occur Because you bought that product.
+In other words, you will not encounter its associated costs if you do not believe that particular product.
+All those different costs you incur due to the product purchase become part of the product cost.
+Such a cost that arises due to the product is known as the product or service cost.
+Generally, these costs would include the following: